-http://apps.lonestar.edu/blogs/vindang/fall-2017/math-1314-1505-college-algebra-online/ In addition to mymathlab, this is the most important website for this course.
+http://apps.lonestar.edu/blogs/vindang/spring-2018/math-1314-1501-online-college-algebra/ In addition to mylab, this is the most important website for this course.
 You can find plenty of resources on the course website that can help you succeed.